Metal: Abundance and occurrence

-The Earth's crust is made of approximately 25% of metals by weight, of which 80% are light metals such as sodium, magnesium, and aluminium.
-Nonmetals (~75%) make up the rest of the crust.
+The Earth's crust is made of approximately 25% of metallic elements by weight, of which 80% are light metals such as sodium, magnesium, and aluminium.
 Despite the overall scarcity of some heavier metals such as copper, they can become concentrated in economically extractable quantities as a result of mountain building, erosion, or other geological processes.

-Metals are primarily found as lithophiles (rock-loving) or chalcophiles (ore-loving).
-Lithophile metals are mainly the s-block elements, the more reactive of the d-block elements, and the f-block elements.
+Metallic elements are primarily found as lithophiles (rock-loving) or chalcophiles (ore-loving).
+Lithophile elements are mainly the s-block elements, the more reactive of the d-block elements, and the f-block elements.
 They have a strong affinity for oxygen and mostly exist as relatively low-density silicate minerals.
-Chalcophile metals are mainly the less reactive d-block elements, and the period 4–6 p-block metals.
+Chalcophile elements are mainly the less reactive d-block elements, and the period 4–6 p-block metals.
 They are usually found in (insoluble) sulfide minerals.
 Being denser than the lithophiles, hence sinking lower into the crust at the time of its solidification, the chalcophiles tend to be less abundant than the lithophiles.

 On the other hand, gold is a siderophile, or iron-loving element.
 It does not readily form compounds with either oxygen or sulfur.
-At the time of the Earth's formation, and as the most noble (inert) of metals, gold sank into the core due to its tendency to form high-density metallic alloys.
-Consequently, it is a relatively rare metal.
-Some other (less) noble metals—molybdenum, rhenium, the platinum group metals (ruthenium, rhodium, palladium, osmium, iridium, and platinum), germanium, and tin—can be counted as siderophiles but only in terms of their primary occurrence in the Earth (core, mantle, and crust), rather the crust.
-These metals otherwise occur in the crust, in small quantities, chiefly as chalcophiles (less so in their native form).
+At the time of the Earth's formation, and as the most noble (inert) of metallic elements, gold sank into the core due to its tendency to form high-density metallic alloys.
+Consequently, it is relatively rare.
+Some other (less) noble ones—molybdenum, rhenium, the platinum group metals (ruthenium, rhodium, palladium, osmium, iridium, and platinum), germanium, and tin—can be counted as siderophiles but only in terms of their primary occurrence in the Earth (core, mantle, and crust), rather the crust.
+These otherwise occur in the crust, in small quantities, chiefly as chalcophiles (less so in their native form).

 The rotating fluid outer core of the Earth's interior, which is composed mostly of iron, is thought to be the source of Earth's protective magnetic field.
 The core lies above Earth's solid inner core and below its mantle.
 If it could be rearranged into a column having a 5 m2 footprint it would have a height of nearly 700 light years.
 The magnetic field shields the Earth from the charged particles of the solar wind, and cosmic rays that would otherwise strip away the upper atmosphere (including the ozone layer that limits the transmission of ultraviolet radiation).